-- Marks registered with MEDT pursuant to the Trademark Law; and - Trademarks and trade names which are not registered with MEDT, but which enjoy protection pursuant to international agreements to which Ukraine is a party.
+- marks registered with MEDTA pursuant to the Trademark Law - trademarks and trade names that are not registered with MEDTA, but that enjoy protection pursuant to international agreements to which Ukraine is a party

 Trademarks pending registration enjoy temporary protection until the relevant registration certificates are granted.
-MEDT issues trademark registration certificates for a term of 10 years from the filing date.
+MEDTA issues trademark registration certificates for a term of 10 years from the filing date.
 At the request of the trademark owner, and upon payment of the required renewal fee, trademark registrations may be renewed an indefinite number of times for additional 10-year periods.